yezz123/SoIG/README.md

 ## Contributing ⭐ :
 Contributions are welcome! ♥!
 Please share any features, and add unit tests!
 Use the pull request and issue systems to contribute.

+## Disclaimer  :
+This project can only be used for educational purposes.
+Using this software against target systems without prior permission is illegal, and any damages from misuse of this software will not be the responsibility of the author.

 <p align="center">
   Follow Me On
 </p>